Brain health and pollution: Air pollution

-Air pollution is known to affect small and large blood vessels throughout the body.

-High levels of air pollution are associated with increased risk of strokes and heart attacks.
-By permanently affecting vascular structures in the brain, air pollution can have serious effects on neural functioning and neural matter.
-In dogs, air pollution has been shown to cause damage to the CNS by altering the blood–brain barrier, causing neurons in the cerebral cortex to degenerate, destroying glial cells found in white matter, and causing neurofibrillary tangles.
-These changes can permanently alter brain structure and chemistry, resulting in various impairments and disorders.
-Sometimes, the effects of neural remodeling do not manifest themselves for a prolonged period of time.
+Air pollution is the inpurity of the atmosphere caused by substances like gases,particles and smoke from sources such as vehicles,industries, fires and etc. Air pollution may increase the risk of developmental disorders (e.g., autism), neurodegenerative disorders, mental disorders, and suicide.
+It is associated with neurological conditions including stroke, multiple sclerosis, dementia, Parkinson disease, Alzheimer's disease, schizophrenia and headaches.

-Effects in adolescents and canines
+Effects in adolescents

-A study from 2008 compared children and dogs raised in Mexico City (a location known for high pollution levels) with children and dogs raised in Polotitlán, Mexico (a city whose pollution levels meet the current US National Ambient Air Quality Standards).
-According to this study, children raised in areas of higher pollution scored lower in intelligence (i.e. on IQ tests), and showed signs of lesions in MRI scanning of the brain.
-In contrast, children from the low pollution area scored as expected on IQ tests, and did not show any significant sign of the risk of brain lesions.
-This correlation was found to be statistically significant, and shows that pollution levels may be related to, and contribute to, brain lesion formation and IQ scores, which, in turn, manifests as impaired intellectual capacity and/or performance.
-Living in high pollution areas thus places adolescents at risk of premature brain degeneration and improper neural development—these findings could have significant implications for future generations.
-With regard to traffic related air pollution, children of mothers exposed to higher levels during the first trimester of pregnancy were at increased risk of allergic sensitization at age 1 year.
+A 2008 study compared children and dogs raised in Mexico City (a location known for high pollution levels) with children and dogs raised in Polotitlán, Mexico (a city whose pollution levels meet the current US National Ambient Air Quality Standards).
+Children raised in areas of higher pollution were found to score lower in intelligence (i.e., on IQ tests), and showed signs of lesions in MRI scanning of the brain.
+In contrast, children from the low pollution area scored as expected on IQ tests and showed no significant sign of the risk of brain lesions.
+Concerning traffic-related air pollution, children of mothers exposed to higher levels during the first trimester of pregnancy were at increased risk of allergic sensitization at one year age.

 Effects in adults

-There are indications that the effects of physical activity and air pollution on neuroplasticity counteract.
-Physical activity is known for its health-enhancing benefits, particularly on the cardiovascular system, and has also demonstrated benefits for brain plasticity processes, cognition and mental health.
-The neurotrophine, brain-derived neurotrophic factor (BDNF) is thought to play a key role in exercise-induced cognitive improvements.
-Brief bouts of physical activity have been shown to increase serum levels of BDNF, but this increase may be offset by increased exposure to traffic-related air pollution.
+Effects of physical activity and air pollution on neuroplasticity may counteract.
+Physical activity is known for its benefits to the cardiovascular system, brain plasticity processes, cognition and mental health.
+The neurotrophin, brain-derived neurotrophic factor (BDNF) is thought to play a key role in exercise-induced cognitive improvements.
+Brief bouts of physical activity may increase serum levels of BDNF, but this increase may be offset by increased exposure to traffic-related air pollution.

 Over longer periods of physical exercise, the cognitive improvements which were demonstrated in rural joggers were found to be absent in urban joggers who were partaking in the same 12-week start-2-run training programme.
+During exercise, traffic-related air pollution may reduce the beneficial effects of that exercise.